 A data stream could be defined as an unbounded sequence of data arriving continuously.
 Streaming divides continuously flowing input data into discrete units for processing.
-Stream processing is low latency processing and analyzing of streaming data.
-Spark Streaming is an extension of the core Spark API that enables scalable, high-throughput, fault-tolerant stream processing of live data.
-Spark Streaming is for use cases which require a significant amount of data to be quickly processed as soon as they arrive.
-Example real-time use cases are:
+Stream processing is low latency processing and analyzing of

 - Website monitoring, Network monitoring

 - Fraud detection

 - Web clicks

 - Advertising

 - Internet of Things: sensors